space55/nrcc-site/content/faq.md

 ### How will I access my server's BMC?

 We have a VPN in place that allows access to the BMC network as needed.
+Instructions will be sent out before your server is racked.

 ### Do you operate nameservers?